 While most of the headlines and emphasis remained (rightfully so) on issues related to fee income issues, the CFPB was active on several regulatory fronts.
 With 2024 being an election year, we expect fee income related issues to continue to be at the forefront of regulatory activity.
-The CFPB has already moved forward on this front, publishing a Proposed Rule regarding overdraft fees on January 17, 2024.
+The CFPB has already moved forward on this front, publishing a Notice of Proposed Rulemaking regarding overdraft fees on January 17, 2024.